mtuomiko/packlister-backend/README.md

 ### common

 Common configuration, and DTO models.
+Available to all other (application) modules.

 ### gen

-Contains API specs in OpenAPI v3 format in `api.yml`.
+Contains API specs in OpenAPI v3 format in [api.yml](/gen/api.yml).
 Creates API models and delegate pattern interfaces as Java code for Spring controllers to implement.

 Caveats:

-* `spring` generator (possibly wider issue?) only supports a single response net.packlister.packlister.model.
-Working around this by wrapping any response in an object that can also contain errors, so we can explicitly return an error from the controller.
-Makes the API docs a bit confusing though as the successful responses will not contain errors and failure responses will.
-Though looks the issue can also be bypassed with ExceptionHandlers.
+`spring generator` for OpenAPI only supports a single response model which limits options for error situations.
+Direct error return from the Spring controller would require that the error model is a part of the single response model.
+Currently working around the issue by using ExceptionHandlers meaning any error codes must go through Exceptions.

 ### api